TinosNitso/AutoCove-Plugin/README.md

 ![alt text](https://github.com/TinosNitso/AutoCove-Plugin/blob/main/v1.0.5.WebP)

 Unfortunately v1.0.5 doesn't retain highlighting properly when switching spells (like in above WebP).
 Next version will remember the highlighted text properly!
 There will be an asm & hex combo-box (instant stripping of leading blue bytes etc, works with all PUSHDATAs, 1N→OP_1N).
 Asm should help with CashScript compatibility, because its "bytecode" is in asm by default (currently can use `cashc --hex` for AutoCove compatibility).
 The next *preturn*... covenant will support P2SH (min 3 data-pushes, max 2of2 compressed & 252B sigscript, compatible with VanityTXID) returns as well as P2PKH (all correspond to 2 data-pushes).
 There will be an OpCount with the Byte Count.
 TXID lookup.
 Auto-decoder input can start with *0x* & *0X*.
 When decoding a full txn, each scriptSig will have all but its last data-push as comments (1 per line in asm, similar to Blockchain.com).
 And there'll be a new tabIcon based on a Wikimedia flag icon.
 Also, colors will all work in the dark color theme.
+Auto-decode will target up to 21B/line, instead of 16 words/line.
+Default font to be Consolas PointSize(10), so all chars have equal width.

 There's a bug sometimes when two or more wallets are open.
 The decoder loads from the other wallet's memory somehow!
 (Will be fixed in next update.)